You deserve more market share

 Speaking of data: have you updated to Google Analytics 4 (GA4) yet?

-Google is sunsetting its standard Universal Analytics as of July 1, 2023.
-Learn more about how to get ahead of that curve here.
+Google ended data collection for its standard Universal Analytics as of July 1, 2023.
+Learn more about the importance of analytics for your business here.

 Putting it all into practice